Magarat: Aramudi

-Aramudi is a name of a legend in the 8th century Himalayan history, particularly of Kashmir and Nepal.
+Aramudi is a name of a King, a powerful ruler in the Kali Gandaki region, and a legend in the 8th century Himalayan history, particularly of Kashmir and Nepal.
 In a war between King Aramudi and Kashmir (King Jayapida), the Kashmir king was defeated and imprisoned in a fortress built above the bank of Kali Gandaki river is called Kalhana aśma-veśman " (stone house) in present Gulmi district.
 Aramudi was also called king Baradev of ancient Nepal.
 Lalitpattan, presently Lalitpur, was his capital.